patst/helm-push-action/README.md

 This actions uses helm3 and uploads a helm chart to a chart repository.

+The actions works on AMD64 and ARM runners.

 ## Usage

 Place in a `.yml` file such as this one in your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)